jasonnovichRunAI/docs/docs/admin/runai-setup/authentication/sso.md

 1. Open the Administration User interface.
 2. Go to `Settings | General`.
 3. Turn on `Login with SSO`.
-4. Enter the administrator email.
+4. Enter the administrator's email.
 5. Select the SSO protocol.
-Choose `Saml 2` or `Open ID Connect`.
+Choose `Saml` or `OpenID Connect`.

 !!!
 Note
     Use your SAML response file to fill in the fields below.

-For `Saml 2`:
+For `Saml`:

    1. In the `Metadata XML Url` field, enter the URL to the XML Metadata file.
-   2. Find your identity provider's attribute names for `GID`, `GROUPS`, `SUPPLEMENTARYGROUPS` and `UID`.
-If they are not in line with the Run:ai defaults described in the table above, you can change them here.
+   2. In the *Attributes mapping* section, enter your identity provider's attribute names for `GID`, `GROUPS`, `SUPPLEMENTARYGROUPS` and `UID`.
+Change the attribute names if they are not in line with the Run:ai defaults described in the [Additional attribute mappings](#additional-attribute-mappings) table.
-   3. In the `Logout uri` field, enter the desired URL logout page.
-If left empty, you will be redirected to the Run:ai portal.
-   4. Press `Save`.
+   3. Press `Save`.

-For `Open ID Connect`:
+For `OpenID Connect`:

 :octicons-versions-24: Version 2.10 and later.

-   1. In the `Discovery Document URL` field, enter the URL to the discovery document.
+   1. In the `Client ID` field, enter the client ID.
-   2. In the `Client ID` field, enter the client ID.
+   2. In the `Client Secret` field, enter the client secret.
-   3. In the `Client Secret` field, enter the client secret.
+   3. In the `Discovery Document URL` field, enter the URL to the discovery document.
-   4. Find your identity provider's attribute names for `GID`, `GROUPS`, `SUPPLEMENTARYGROUPS` and `UID`.
-If they are not in line with the Run:ai defaults described in the table above, you can change them here.
+   4. In the *Attributes mapping* section, enter your identity provider's attribute names for `GID`, `GROUPS`, `SUPPLEMENTARYGROUPS` and `UID`.
+Change the attribute names if they are not in line with the Run:ai defaults described in the [Additional attribute mappings](#additional-attribute-mappings) table.
-   5. In the `Logout uri` field, enter the desired URL logout page.
-If left empty, you will be redirected to the Run:ai portal.
-   6. Press `Save`.
+   5. Press `Save`.

 Once you press `Save` you will receive a `Redirect URI` and an `Entity ID`.
 Both values must be set on the IdP side.